We review The Ivens Hotel in Lisbon, Portugal and discover a boutique retreat inspired by exploration

 The white-tiled-bathroom though, is thankfully, very much of the 21st century.
 Jo Malone products sit atop a marble vanity, while plush white Ivens-branded towels sit waiting to be used.
 Of course, there is still a light vintage touch in the form of antique-feel taps and shower heads.

 Taking The Ivens’ tagline literally, I spend so much time exploring Lisbon that I don’t seek to venture through too much of the hotel.
 I hear there’s a gym somewhere, though I got my cardio scaling Lisbon’s notorious hills, not on a treadmill.
 Still, I made it to Rocco.
-The hotel’s restaurant and bar is an incredibly glamorous space that—like the rest of the hotel—hints at old-world charm while enveloping guests in unfettered luxury.
+The hotel’s restaurant is an incredibly glamorous space that—like the rest of the hotel—hints at old-world charm while enveloping guests in unfettered luxury.
 There are several spaces here, so guests can choose the experience they want.

 The main bar features floral-print bar chairs and banquettes and floor-to-ceiling walls of wine, and specialises in seriously craft cocktails.
 Down the stairs, the dining room brands itself a “traditional Italian osteria”, but this opulent setting would never fly in one of these humble Italian eateries.
 Nevertheless, the food is a nod to Italian flavours—and utterly delicious.
 Breakfast is a decadent smorgasbord with plenty of buffet options and hot dishes made à la minute—say yes to the pancakes and the Eggs Benedict.
 My favourite spot, though, is the Crudo Bar, a small alcove with an aesthetic taken straight from the Amalfi Coast.